antoine-carat/pizzaPlanet/README.md

 ## :pizza: Let's ~~eat~~ code!

-_For simplicity's sake, our server will be as simple as it could be.
-You can list the pizzas and place an order assuming that we have infinite pizzas (Yummy)_
+For simplicity's sake, our server will be as simple as it could be.
+You can list the pizzas and place an order assuming that we have infinite pizzas (Yummy).

-### Requirements

 Endpoints:

-- `GET /` Serves the frontend.
+### `GET /` Serves the frontend.

+This endpoint has been already coded and tested.

-- `GET /pizzas` List all the pizzas.
+### `GET /pizzas` List all the pizzas.

+This endpoint should list all the different kind of pizzas available with their list of ingredients, caracteristics (veggie, vegan, ...) and price.

-- `POST /order` Place an order (list of pizzas)
+### `POST /order` Place an order (list of pizzas).

+This endpoint should receive a list of pizzas and return a order number.

+### `GET /order/:ordernum` Retrieve a previous order.

+This endpoint should return the list of pizzas and the price of the previous order matching the given number.